 To start, I hand my kids bags to collect items and we work together.

-Toys that are broken and haven’t been fixed in a month need to go in the garbage.
-Period.
+We put toys that are broken and haven’t been fixed in a month in the garbage.

-- Can they be played with open-endedly?
-For instance, Lego can be built and rebuilt, played with once built and generate endless hours of play.
+- Can it be played with repeatedly?
+For instance, kids can build and re-build lego.
+Once built, they can play with it and generate endless hours of play.
 My son’s Paw Patrol pup pad is a press-a-button-hear-a-sound toy.
-It is not versatile nor open-ended
+It is not versatile or open-ended.

 - Does my child play with this toy often?
-Or, has it been forgotten for weeks?
-It may be hard to admit, but anything left for over a month isn’t really relevant anymore.
+It may be hard to admit, but anything left for months on end isn’t valued anymore.

 - Make your peace with giving up items that have been given to you.
 It’s so hard to say goodbye to a gesture of generosity.
-All I can do is remember that practicality needs to come above all else.
+All I can do is remember that practicality and appreciation are more important than keeping all. the. things.

 Get a printable with these tips when you sign up for my newsletter